feher/the-cubes-demo/README.txt

  - CompassLabelProgram : Shader program used by CompassLabel objects.
  - CompassProgram :      Shader program used by Compass objects.
  - LightTextureProgram : Shader program that does texturing and lighting.
-                         Used by ActionObject and ModelObject.
- - CubeProgram :         Shader program used by Cube objects.
  - GridProgram :         Shader program used by Grid objects.

 - Shader : Loads and compiles a vertex or fragment shader.